By Frank ZELLER

 Merkel, hailed by some as the "new leader of the free world", advocates an internationalist approach to global issues -- but her G20 motto, "Shaping an Interconnected World", contrasts sharply with Trump's go-it-alone approach.

-The protesters are a diverse group of environmentalists, peace and anti-poverty activists, united in the belief that the world's elite guarded by riot police is failing to solve the pressing global problems.
+Up to 100,000 protesters are expected, a diverse group of environmentalists, peace and anti-poverty activists, united in the belief that the global elite is failing to solve the pressing global problems.

 "We are demonstrating against the G20 because we don't think that they represent the interests of humanity."

 Relations between China and the United States soured on Friday as Beijing fumed over US arms sales to Taiwan and US sanctions against a Chinese bank linked to North Korea.
 The sudden US actions and China's angry response mark a break from the friendlier tone that had emerged after US President Donald Trump hosted Chinese counterpart Xi Jinping at his Florida resort in April.
 Chinese fore ... read more

 Learn about the Superpowers of the 21st Century at SpaceWar.com

 Learn about nuclear weapons doctrine and defense at SpaceWar.com